 You can query outstanding fines on the AARTO database here:

-the website does not have a secure SSL certificate.
-You should not enter your personal details into any site that does not secure the transmission of secure data.
+You should not enter your personal details into any site that does not secure the transmission of secure data through SSL.
 Nonetheless, I took one for the team and entered my ID number and drivers licence number into the search.
 It couldn’t find my drivers licence number.
 Hopefully that is a good sign!

 I contacted the RTIA on Twitter to ask what the best way is to query outstanding fines.
 This is what they said: